3 Ingredient Banana Muffins with Pecans!! Wait, what? How??? Yes, my beautiful friend, these muffins DO exist! And they are AMAZINGLY DELICIOUS.

 I think that Betty Crocker has a great cake mix for the most part.
 No, the mix isn’t like homemade, BUT, let’s pretend your daughter comes to you and says she needs 18 muffins for tomorrow at class, ….this is one of the perfect times for this recipe.

-If you can’t find the actual cake mix that I’m talking about, using any banana cake mix will do.
-If you can’t find even a banana cake mix, then use a white cake with a few drops of banana extract.
-It won’t be as “banana-ee” as if you used real banana, but it will totally work in a pinch.
+If you can’t find the actual cake mix that I’m talking about, using any butter nut cake mix will do.
+If you can’t find that cake mix, then use a yellow cake mix with a few drops of banana extract.
+It will totally work in a pinch.